Status

 Since Royal Assent, the following commencement regulations have been made by the Secretary of State bringing various other provisions into force:

-Importantly, however, the key risk assessment and safety duties on in-scope services do not apply until relevant Ofcom guidance/codes of practice have been finalised on a phased basis.
-So far, Ofcom has consulted on and published its Illegal Harms Statement, including its Risk Assessment Guidance and Risk Profiles for illegal harms, and its final draft Illegal content Codes of Practice for user-to-user and search services, which were laid before Parliament on 16 December 2024.
-Businesses will need to finish conducting their first illegal content risk assessments by 16 March 2025 (within 3 months of publication) and are expected to need to start complying with their illegal content safety duties from 17 March 2025.
-The other risk assessment and safety duties (including those related to children's harms and for categorised services) will follow.
+Illegal harms - Ofcom has consulted on and published its Illegal Harms Statement, including its Risk Assessment Guidance and Risk Profiles for illegal harms, and its Illegal content Codes of Practice for user-to-user and search services.
+Businesses were required to finish their first illegal content risk assessments by 16 March 2025 and to start complying with their illegal content safety duties from 17 March 2025.

-In relation to UK-established VSPs already subject to direct Ofcom regulation (“UK VSPs”), The Online Safety Act 2023 (Pre-existing Part 4B Services Assessment Start Day) Regulations 2024 mean they also have to carry out OSA risk assessments on the same timeframes as other services caught by OSA.
+Note: VSP regime in transition - In relation to UK-established VSPs already subject to direct Ofcom regulation (“UK VSPs”), The Online Safety Act 2023 (Pre-existing Part 4B Services Assessment Start Day) Regulations 2024 mean they also have to carry out OSA risk assessments on the same timeframes as other services caught by OSA.
 However, UK VSPs will not need to comply with the majority of other OSA duties until the existing UK VSP regime has been repealed, likely in Q3 2025.

 Name: